Holly awoke in a pool of mud.

 He cocked his head.
 “To where?”

-She worked her swollen tongue against her gummy cheeks.
+She worked her tongue against her gummy cheeks.
 “Peter Lee…have to find Peter…have to kill—”

 He shook his head.
 “Ain’t no Peter ’round here.”
-He turned sideways, encompassing the desert with an expansive wave.
+He turned to the side, encompassing the desert with an expansive wave.
 “This all there be.”
-He turned back to her, and she noticed one of his eyes was blind and milky.
-“Only things that matter ’round here are salt, bugs, and lizards.”
+She saw his left eye was blind and milky.
+“Only things ’round here are salt, bugs, and lizards.”

 Holly passed out.

-She came to in a hide-covered cave, dimly lit by a small, crackling fire, an iron pot hanging above its center.
+She came to in a hide-covered cave, dimly lit by a crackling fire, an iron pot hanging above it.
 The old man ladled stew from the pot into a dark wooden bowl.

 “You heal fast.”
 He offered her the bowl along with a spoon.
 “Probl’y your ’dashi training, uh?